marcovth/cfphp/README.md

 * It will make easier for CFML coders to switch to PHP.
 * PHP hosting is cheaper and easier to obtain than CFML hosting.
 All current Coldfusion engines seem to require a Java layer/server.
 There are lot more php hosts to chose from than host companies offering Java or Adobe Coldfusion/Lucee.
 Did I mention that Adobe Coldfusion/Lucee hosting is often a lot more expensive!
-* In my experience, PHP servers are faster than (shared) CFML servers.
-Java based scripts can get memory issues, requiring server reboots.
+* In my experience, c++ compiled PHP servers are much faster than Java-based uncompiled CFML servers.
+Java based scripts can easily get memory issues, requiring server reboots.
 * CFML offers a bit more higher level programming with functionality inside HTML-like CF-tags.
 * The is less CFML code than with PHP == less debugging.
 (Hopefully better PHP programmers will pick up this project to make it 100% CFML compatible.)
 * I know about Smarty templates.
 It's a great project, I have been playing with it for some months, but I realy mis my cfml.